adamlg1/jwt-pizza/curiosityReport.md

 - Don't fall into the "I won't give up my code" trap.
 You should easily be able to have versioned changes saved and committed somewhere where they are easy to retrieve.
 - Some of the most satisfying work is deleting useless lines of code.
 - Keeping your codebase simpler will make it easier to maintain.
+- Only have minimal, clear API's.
+It seems like having too many of them confuses even Google.

 ### Necessary Mindset
 **Every line of code changed or added to a project creates the potential for introducing new defects and bugs**